silverhammermba/blog/_posts/2021-03-23-recognizable.markdown

 an option.
 Swift has existing wrapper enum types which are close to want we want, but not quite right:

-* `Optional`.
-Means "it is present or not".
+* `Optional` means "it is present or not".
 This doesn't work because the data are _always_ present in our use case.
-* `Result`.
-Means "it is preset or is an error".
+* `Result` means "it is preset or is an error".
 This doesn't work because our error is always the same--that the deserialized value was not understood--and we need to specifically maintain the "bad" value rather than allowing any error type.
 Also `Result` is not `Codable`, meaning we can't avoid boilerplate